 Magic School Box™

-A Two-Environment Learning System.
+We Offer A Two-Environment Learning System.

 Each system pairs two complementary learning environments.
 Students enter a low-stimulation environment designed to reduce cognitive noise and prepare attention.
 They then transition into an active environment built for hands-on exploration and collaboration.
 One designed for regulation or reflection, one designed for active engagement or skill-building.
 The sequence supports readiness before instruction begins.